jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-to-st-petersburg.md

 And so, with each participant, I flipped my coin until they lost, and pocketed their initial wager.
 As night fell, I carefully packed away my earnings and slipped out of town, before the mobs of newly destitute could locate the source of their newfound destitution.

-But on the road out of St. Petersburg, I encountered a boy dressed in rags.
+But on the road out of Expectsibirsk, I encountered a boy dressed in rags.
 He recognized me by my garb as a gambling man, and requested that I allow him to tempt his fortune.
 Though my pockets were full from the day’s haul, for love of the game, I acquiesced.
 After reading my rules, the boy spoke.